 Q. DID THE COMPANY INCLUDE IN ITS COST OF SERVICE, EXPENSES ASSOCIATED WITH THE PAYMENT OF INCENTIVE COMPENSATION?

 A. Yes.
 According to the direct testimony of Company witness Erich D. Wilson, at page 8, in this case, PacifiCorp is proposing to include $1.4 million on a Washington jurisdictional basis to cover incentive compensation payments.
+The $1.4 million is the test year level of incentive compensation payments.

 Q. DO YOU CONTEST THE INCLUSION OF ANY PORTION OF THIS $1.4 MILLION?

 A. Yes.
 I recommend that half or $700,000 of the incentive compensation expense be removed from cost of service.